rainerzufalldererste/LamestWebserver/README.md

 public class Page : ElementResponse
 {
     // The constructor of this page sets the URL that the page shall be available at by calling `base(<URL>)`.
-    // The constructor has to be empty (like this one) to be able to be automatically called. public Page() : base("/") { }
+    // It also has to be empty (like this one) to be able to be automatically called. public Page() : base("/") { }

     // This method will be called whenever the page is requested.